If you are a self-publishing author, it is easy to forget that Amazon sells a lot of products apart from books.

 There are plenty of buyers for personal journals, picture books, colouring books and diaries.
 It is very easy to use print on demand to satisfy these buyers.
 If you set the price right and find the right book listings, it can be a winner.

 Writing a book you want to sell and then publishing and listing on Amazon is the antithesis of clever marketing.

 Do you want to start selling your books on Amazon?
 Then maybe you should look at how some non-authors are succeeding by finding out what people want to buy first.

 Self-publishing authors can learn a lot from Amazon marketers.

-I stumbled on an article in Money, “Amazon Sellers Are Self-Publishing ‘Blank’ Books — and Turning a Big Profit”.
+I stumbled on an article on Money.com, “Amazon Sellers Are Self-Publishing ‘Blank’ Books — and Turning a Big Profit”.
 There are a lot of tips in it from self-publishers that can help new authors.